-Is it possible to still make discoveries in the modern World, to enjoy the exhilaration of exploring and finding something new?
+Is it possible to still make discoveries in the modern World, to feel some exhilaration from exploring and finding something new?
 The opportunities to explore unchartered regions are diminishing but there are still some available for those sufficiently driven to do so.

-Most of the ocean floor remains unexplored but even on dry land there are still a few exciting destinations to be found.
+Most of the ocean floor remains unexplored but even on dry land there are still exciting destinations to discover.
 Only recently undiscovered tribes have been found in the Amazon, parts of the Congo, Papua New Guinea and some tepuis in Venezuela are still relatively unexplored.

-The opportunities to be on an expedition which will open up such areas however are beyond the scope of most of us.
+The opportunities for inclusion on an expedition which will explore such areas however are beyond the scope of most.
 Is it possible for the average traveller to experience the emotions that the great adventurers of the ‘golden age’ of discovery such as Cook or Magellan?

 Today it maybe difficult to imagine how Cook must have felt when he first dropped anchor in Tuuranga-nui (Poverty Bay) or when Columbus first set foot on the ‘New World’ even if he didn’t have a clue where he was.